eric2323223/jekyll-now/drafts/GPT.md

 - 12288 units in bottleneck layer, 49152 in feed forward layer
 - batch size of 3.2M samples

+### pretraining
+- trained on 499 Billion tokens
+- Would require 355 years and $4600000 train on cheapest GPU cloud
+-
 ### preprocessor
 - tokenizer = BPE
 ## GPT设计思想